When planning your BBQ, did you know that the best way to defrost ribs is to thaw them in the refrigerator for at least 24 hours?

 Check the features of your microwave to see if it has a defrost function.
 If it does, set it to defrost mode and select the type of meat you’re thawing.
 If your microwave does not have this feature, set the power to 30 percent and place your frozen ribs in a microwave-safe container, loosely covered with a lid.

-Defrosting in the microwave should take about seven to eight minutes per pound, depending on the power of the microwave and the thickness of the ribs.
+Defrosting in the microwave should take about seven to eight minutes per pound, depending on the microwave’s power and the ribs’ thickness.
 Depending on the thickness of the ribs, the edges of the ribs may gently cook while defrosting, but the inside may remain frozen.

-If your microwave does not have a tray that rotates automatically, stop halfway through the thawing process and turn the container to enable the heat to evenly spread to all sides of the ribs and the inside.
+If your microwave does not have a tray that rotates automatically, stop halfway through the thawing process and turn the container to enable the heat to spread to all sides of the ribs and the inside evenly.

 This is done to prevent uneven thawing, especially if the ribs reach 40 degrees Fahrenheit, the temperature at which bacteria can grow and multiply in food.